 Broadly, I am interested in the interdependence of social and ecological systems, particularly related to issues of equity and justice in the context of human health.
 Research topics include: theorizing the environment-society interface, environmental disproportionality at various spatial scales, environmental health inquality, environmental justice, technological environmental risk perception, and collaborative dispute resolution in environmental disaster recovery.
 The vast majority of my work relies on computational social science methods.
 For more information, please visit http://marybcollins.weebly.com

 Collins, Mary B., Ian A. Munoz, and Joseph JaJa.
+2016.
 "Linking 'Toxic Outliers' to Environmental Justice Communities Across the United States."
-Environmental Research Letters. (accepted)
+Environmental Research Letters. (link)